Allergies, Colds, Flu And COVID-19: How To Best Prep For Fall's 'Sick Season'

 We're likely to see a jump in coronavirus cases as cooler weather pushes us together indoors for longer periods, so don't let down your guard.
 These now familiar basics of public hygiene will be even more important over the next several months.

-And while the cool air alone is enough to cause a runny nose, it can also be a symptom of the common cold, flu or COVID-19 – all very contagious respiratory diseases.
-So while wearing a mask when you have a runny nose may be uncomfortable, doing so will help keep you from spreading whatever you have to people you love, and help protect you from catching another bug.
-Mask wearing may be even more important if you have allergies that make you sneeze — propulsive sneezes are definitely a way the novel coronavirus spreads.
+And while the cool air alone is enough to cause a runny nose, it can also be a symptom of the common cold, flu or COVID-19 — all very contagious respiratory diseases.
+So although wearing a mask when you have a runny nose may be uncomfortable, doing so will help keep you from spreading whatever you have to people you love and will help protect you from catching another bug.
+Wearing a mask may be even more important if you have allergies that make you sneeze — propulsive sneezes are definitely a way the coronavirus spreads.

-When patients ask Ortiz if they can be co-infected with COVID-19 and another virus like flu, he says "absolutely," and reminds them that while it may feel harder to breathe when you have an upper respiratory illness and wear a mask, covering your nose and mouth this way "won't cause problems with air exchange," even for many people with asthma or COPD.
+When patients ask Ortiz if they can be co-infected with COVID-19 and another viral disease like the flu, he says "absolutely" and reminds them that though it may feel harder to breathe when you have an upper respiratory illness and wear a mask, covering your nose and mouth this way "won't cause problems with air exchange," even for many people with asthma or COPD.
 Mask wearers, even those with bad head colds or the flu, can still get plenty of oxygen.

 Pay attention to your symptoms and know the red flags

-It's helpful to keep track of any respiratory symptoms you develop as they begin or change, to help distinguish the signs of allergies versus an infection.
-But don't go it alone — check with the doctor's office if you're uncertain, to let them also help you triage symptoms and decide on a plan.
+It's helpful to keep track of any respiratory symptoms you develop as they begin or change, to help distinguish the signs of allergies from an infection.
+But don't go it alone — check with your doctor's office if you're uncertain, to let the office also help you triage symptoms and decide on a plan.
 And if you have chronic medical problems, especially lung disease, it's important to reach out for care at the first sign of illness.

 How do you know if what you're experiencing is an emergency?
 Some common red flag symptoms that signal you should call 911 include sudden chest pain or pressure; new confusion, a change in consciousness or inability to stay awake; or any signs of a lack of oxygen (such as blue or purple lips or gasping for air).